tasmota/docs/docs/Modbus-Bridge.md

 ### Additional commands for USE_MODBUS_BRIDGE_TCP
 Command|Parameters
 :---|:---
-ModbusTCPStart| Start the Modbus TCP bridge on the specified `tcp port` ModbusTCPConnect| Connect to a remote Modbus TCP server on `ip address` and `remote tcp port` ModbusTCPMqtt| Send results queried by tcp modbus client also to mqtt when parameter is 1
+ModbusTCPStart <port>| Start the Modbus TCP bridge on the specified `tcp port` ModbusTCPConnect <port>,<ipaddress>| Connect to a remote Modbus TCP server on `ip address` and `remote tcp port` ModbusTCPMqtt <n>| Send results queried by tcp modbus client also to mqtt when parameter is 1

 ## Returned Data
 ```json